-The USAID-funded Wellness and Agriculture for Life Advancement (WALA) is a five-year integrated food security program in Malawi that engages farmers in commercial marketing to improve household incomes and, ultimately, food security.
-ACDI/VOCA works with a consortium of NGOs, led by Catholic Relief Services, to reach 214,974 chronically food-insecure households within eight districts in southern Malawi.
-As the lead technical partner for agribusiness, ACDI/VOCA provides support to the project’s seven implementing partners in three key areas:
+The USAID-funded Wellness and Agriculture for Life Advancement (WALA) was a five-year integrated food security program in Malawi that engaged farmers in commercial marketing to improve household incomes and, ultimately, food security.
+ACDI/VOCA worked with a consortium of NGOs, led by Catholic Relief Services, to reach 214,974 chronically food-insecure households within eight districts in southern Malawi.
+As the lead technical partner for agribusiness, ACDI/VOCA provided support to the project’s seven implementing partners in three key areas:

 - Value chain analysis and implementation

 - Building capacity of farmers to integrate into profitable value chains